-Problem Statement: Eradicating Patriarchy, Gender equality and respect for women's rights starts at home, where often power and wealth are still in the hands of men.
+Problem Statement: Eradicating Patriarchy and Advancing Gender Equality and Respect for Women's Rights starts at home, where often, Power and Financial Resources are still in the Hands of men.

 Traditional societal expectations of women, i.e. predetermined social roles as child-bearers and carers - Prescribed gender roles, lead to women assuming larger responsibility for childcare and domestic work.
 Such values lead to people believing women are not able to make decisions and take responsibility outside of these roles.